aad99bxp/Whatsapp-chat-analyzer/README.md

 ## Tools Used
 Jupyter Notebook, Pycharm, Heroku

-## Tutorial
-I did this project from the playlist of ML Projects in CampusX Channel.
-The url of the video : https://www.youtube.com/watch?v=Q0QwvZKG_6Q

 ## What did I actually do in this project ?
 1. Preprocessing Of Whatsapp Chat